Coach’s Answer

 Key Points

-- Focus on a proper hip hinge for better posture and speed.
+- Maintain a good hip hinge and posture.